 clkAMI — AMI clock bus

-Bus containing additional interior CDR signals, returned as a structure consisting of:
+Bus containing additional interior CDR signals, returned as a structure.

 To use an object function, specify the